threefoldtech/info_grid/src/flist/flist_case_studies/flist_nextcloud_case_study.md

           ```
   * Under `Entry Point`, the following should be set by default: `/sbin/zinit init`
   * Under `Root File System (GB)`, choose at least 8 GB.
+    * Note: If you want to add extra features such as Nextcloud Talk, set at least 40 GB.
   * Under `CPU (vCores)`, choose at least 2 vCores (minimum).
+    * Note: If you want to add extra features such as Nextcloud Talk, set at least 4 vCores.
   * Under `Memory (MB)`, choose at least 4096 MB of RAM (minimum).
+    * Note: If you want to add extra features such as Nextcloud Talk, set at least 6144 MB of RAM.
   * Make sure that `Public IPv4` is enabled (required).
 * In the section `Disks`, click on the `+` button and choose at least 50 GB of storage  under `Size (GB)`.
 * Click `Deploy`.